bijington/blog/_posts/2023-10-06-choose-your-own-adventure.md

     - "games"
 ---

+Wow!
+This was probably my most difficult talk!
+Embedding the content into a .NET MAUI application/game and allowing you to influence the content was a challenge.
+Thank you so much for participating!

 This post provides useful links in relation to the 'Choose your own adventure' talk.

 ## Introducing .NET MAUI Book